sdaitzman/sam.daitzman.com/now/courses.md

 # Courses
 This is the selection of courses I've taken so far at Olin.

+## Fall 2021
+*upcoming*
+- Machine Learning
+- Fundamentals of Machine Shop Operations
+- Affordable Design and Entrepreneurship Capstone
+- Tell the Story of What You Make

 ## Spring 2020
-*upcoming*
 - Six Books that Changed the World
-- Science Fiction and Historical Context
 - Grand Challenge Scholars Program
 - Context and Consequences
 - Sustainable Design
-- Affordable Design and Entrepreneurship
+- Affordable Design and Entrepreneurship: Rights and Privacy
+- 1-cred Passionate Pursuit: Rock-Tumbling
+- Building a Community Computing Collaborative Co-Curricular

 ## Fall 2020
 - Weaving the Future
-- Design for Manufacturing
+- Design for Manufacturing with Lab
 - Discrete Math
 - Biology: What an Engineer Needs to Know and Why
-- Building a Community Computing Collaborative
+- Building a Community Computing Collaborative Co-Curricular
-- Independent Study: Designing & Building a 3D-Printed Apple Cider Press
+- 1-cred Passionate Pursuit: Designing & Building a 3D-Printed Apple Cider Press

 ## Spring 2020
 - Independent Study w/ Erhardt Graeff: Public Interest Technology